Buying property in Pretoria?

 What is the 10-year property price prediction for Pretoria as of 2026?

-As of early 2026, cumulative property price growth in Pretoria over the next 10 years is expected to be around 70-75%, which would take the average property from roughly R2.7 million today to approximately R4.5-4.7 million by 2035.
+As of early 2026, Pretoria property prices are expected to grow cumulatively by around 70% over the next 10 years in nominal terms, which would take the average price from roughly R 2,670,000 today to around R 4,540,000 by 2035.

 What long-term economic factors will shape property prices in Pretoria?

-The top three long-term economic factors that will shape Pretoria property prices over the next decade are the interest rate trajectory (set by SARB policy), municipal governance and service delivery quality, and the success of commercial node development like Menlyn.
+The three long-term economic factors that will most shape property prices in Pretoria over the next decade are the interest rate regime (how the SARB manages inflation and borrowing costs), Tshwane's municipal performance (services, infrastructure, fiscal health), and the pace of urban decentralization toward commercial nodes like Menlyn.

 You'll also find a much more detailed analysis in our pack about real estate in Pretoria.